Northumberland Christian 56, Weatherly 18

-WEATHERLY — Connor Bennett and Luke Snyder each finished with 13 points in Northumberland Christian's (9-1) dominant victory over Weatherly on Tuesday night.
-Cole Knauss also scored in double figures as he scored 11 points in the win.
+WEATHERLY — Connor Bennett and Luke Snyder each finished with 13 points in Northumberland Christian's (9-1) dominant victory.

 Northumberland Christian 56, Weatherly 18